willgraham0/signal_processing/README.md

 #### The Problem with the Fourier basis

-As discussed, the Fourier bases is one that is made up of independent vectors that represent different frequencies of sinusoids that all sum to make a signal.
+As discussed, the Fourier bases is one that is made up of independent vectors that represent different frequencies of sinusoids that sum to make a signal.
 In the first example the signal was a sum of 3 frequencies of sinusoid, which means that only 3 of the 64 independent vectors were needed.
-Some signals, however, are not made up of only 2 or 3 frequencies but actually all the indepentent vectors that made up the space of, in that example, 64 dimensions.
+Some signals, however, are not made up of such a small number of frequencies but actually all the possible frequencies - all the possible indepentent vectors that made up the vector space (64 in that example).

 Let's make a square wave, this time of length 100, and plot it.